Four reasons you’re tired of Zoom calls — and what to do about it

 While Bailenson’s points are “useful for the here and now,” Song said she would like to see more studies build upon the paper, which provides a “really strong foundation to work off of.”

 Andrew Bennett, an assistant professor of management at Old Dominion University, has a forthcoming paper with his own research on video conference fatigue.
-His study, which will be published in the peer-reviewed Journal of Applied Psychology, found results that differ from the arguments outlined in Bailenson’s article for what causes fatigue after these calls.
+His study, which will be published in the peer-reviewed Journal of Applied Psychology, found results that differ from the reasons outlined in Bailenson’s article for what causes fatigue after these calls.

 “I think that’s the nature of science, we do it different ways,” he said.
 “At the end of the day, we’re still finding video conference fatigue happens and we’re still trying to figure out why.”

-The next step for Bailenson is studying the psychological impacts of video conferencing practices.
+The next step for Bailenson is studying the psychological impacts of videoconferencing practices.
 He and other researchers have devised a “Zoom Exhaustion and Fatigue Scale” questionnaire and are gathering responses about people’s experiences with video calls.
 About 10,000 people have already completed the survey, Bailenson said.

 Bailenson also said he has heard from Zoom’s chief product officer and is planning to speak to the company to suggest possible interface changes.

-In a statement to The Post, Zoom acknowledged the transition into regular video conferencing has been seamless for some, and a challenge for others.
+In a statement to The Post, Zoom acknowledged the transition into regular videoconferencing has been seamless for some, and a challenge for others.
 “We’re all learning this new way of communicating and adjusting to the blurred lines between work and personal interactions,” the company said.

 Tips to reduce ‘Zoom fatigue’

-In the meantime, Bailenson’s paper offers some ideas for how to address the potential causes of fatigue.
-He and other experts say people, particularly managers who have more control over meetings, can try various changes to make video conferencing less taxing.
+In the meantime, Bailenson’s paper offers ideas for how to address the potential causes of fatigue.
+He and other experts say people, particularly managers who have more control over meetings, can try various changes to make videoconferencing less taxing.

 Two easy potential fixes are hiding self-view and minimizing the video call screen, Bailenson said.
-On Zoom, for instance, you can right click your video display and select the “Hide Myself” option, which removes self-view but allows others in the meeting to still see you.
+On Zoom, for instance, you can right-click your video display and select the “Hide Myself” option, which removes self-view but allows others in the meeting to still see you.

 Meeting hosts should also give people breaks to look away from their screens during video calls, Song said.
-Whenever she is running a group call, she said she asks attendees to take 30 seconds or a minute to look around the room they’re in and count the number of corners they see.
+Whenever she is running a group call, she said, she asks attendees to take 30 seconds or a minute to look around the room they’re in and count the number of corners they see.
 The activity, Song said, can provide reprieve from the intensity of staring at the speaker or other meeting attendees and may lessen cognitive load.

 Similarly, Bailenson said it’s important to remember that you can move around “just like you would in a real meeting.”